Memorial service of Charlie Kirk: Ceremony

-Many of the speeches said that Kirk had become a martyr, with conservative commentator Benny Johnson stating "his power will only grow", Trump saying that Kirk had died for American freedom, and Vance telling the crowd that Kirk had become "a martyr for the Christian faith".
-Defense Secretary Pete Hegseth stated that Kirk was a warrior for both the United States and Christ, and died speaking the truth.
-In his eulogy, Robert Kennedy Jr. praised Kirk as a champion of free speech.
+Many of the speeches said that Kirk had become a martyr, with conservative commentator Benny Johnson stating "his power will only grow", and Trump saying that Kirk had died for American freedom; Defense Secretary Pete Hegseth stated that Kirk was a warrior for both the United States and Christ, and died speaking the truth.
+In his eulogy, Robert F. Kennedy Jr. praised Kirk as a champion of free speech.

 Miller used religious and combative language during his speech, claiming that Kirk's "army" had risen due to his death and that they would prove worthy of his sacrifice.
 Miller also espoused the idea, that Trump and others had pushed shortly after Kirk's death, that an unnamed terrorist network was responsible for the shooting, while stating, "We are on the side of goodness.
 We are on the side of God".

 Trump's speech focused on pointing the blame of Kirk's death on the left and the Democratic Party, while acknowledging a litany of problems affecting the country across party lines.
 He argued that "the violence largely comes from the left", making his speech more partisan than other speakers.
 He also referred to Erika's prior statement of not meeting hate with hate, stating: "[Charlie] did not hate his opponents.
 He wanted the best for them.
 That's where I disagreed with Charlie.
 I hate my opponent, and I don't want the best for them.
 I'm sorry.
 I'm sorry, Erika.
 But now Erika can talk to me and the whole group, and maybe they can convince me that that's not right, but I can't stand my opponent."
 Trump also teased an announcement regarding autism would occur the next day, stating "I think we found an answer to autism."